wp-plugins/adsense-now-lite/readme.txt

 == Frequently Asked Questions ==

-= Why do I get a "Plugin does not have valid header" error? =
+= I activated the plugin, and I see a lot of red boxes on my blog posts your ads will be inserted here.
+How do I get rid of them? =

-This seems to be a problem with some WordPress installations.
-I have never been able to reproduce this error on any of my installations.
-I have found [this on the web](http://webdesign.anmari.com/2312/activation-error-plugin-does-not-have-valid-header-still-activates/ "This may give you some ideas") though.
+AdSense Now! draws a red box on your blog posts to show where the ads would be shown if you entered the ad code on its admin page.
+This is meant to serve as a reminder for you to go to the admin page and enter the ad code.
+If you would like to suppress them, disable the corresponding ad slot by selecting "Suppress" under "Where to Show?" on the plugin admin page.

 = What are the different versions of the plugin? =

-AdSense Now is the freely distributed version of a premium plugin.
+AdSense Now! is the freely distributed version of a premium plugin.
 The [Pro version](https://buy.thulasidas.com/adsense-now "Pro version of the AdSense Now plugin") gives you more benefits -- lets you activate a filter to ensure that your ads show only on those pages that seem to comply with Google AdSense policies.
 It also lets you specify a list of computers where your ads will not be shown, in order to prevent accidental clicks on your own ads -- one of the main reasons AdSense bans you.
 These features will minimize your chance of getting banned.
 The Pro version costs $3.95, and is appropriate if you expect to make more than $100 of ad revenue from your site.

 = How can I contact the plugin author if I need help? =